rzambre/bspmm/README.md

 which case the worker uses an MPI_Accumulate to update the C tile.
 A worker is a process in MPI everywhere and a thread in MPI+threads.

+This mini-app was written after discussions with Pavan Balaji, Min Si, and Shintaro Iwasaki from Argonne National Laboratory, and with Jeff Hammond from Intel.

 # Versions

 bspmm_single.c